Pometry/Raphtory/docs/user-guide/views/3_layer.md

 ## Traversing the graph with layers

+Expanding on the example from [the time views](2_time.md#traversing-the-graph-with-views), if you wanted to look at which neighbours LOME has groomed, followed by who those monkeys have rested with, then you could write the following query.

+!!! note
-Similar to the [time based filters](2_time.md#traversing-the-graph-with-views), if a layer view is applied to the graph, all extracted entities will have this view applied to them.
+    Similar to the time based filters, if a layer view is applied to the graph then all extracted entities will have this view applied to them.
 However, if the layer view is applied to a node or edge, it will only last until you have moved to a new node.

-Expanding on the example from [the time views](2_time.md#traversing-the-graph-with-views), if you wanted to look at which neighbours LOME has groomed, followed by who those monkeys have rested with, then you could write the following query.

 /// tab | :fontawesome-brands-python: Python
 ```python